facebook/docusaurus/packages/lqip-loader/README.md

 ## Example

-Generating Base64 & dominant colours palette for a jpeg image imported in your JS bundle:
+Generating Base64 for a jpeg image imported in your JS bundle:

 > The large image file will be emitted & only 400byte of Base64 (if set to true in the loader options) will be bundled.